-- A FEM design that covers in priority FR3 frequency range, with possible extension to FR1 in case similar technological/implementation approaches are possible.
-Frequencies beyond 71 GHz (5G specifications upper end) are not in scope for this work. - The characterisation and operational requirements of use cases that would most appropriately benefit from FR3 operations in the wireless domain, for both cellular use cases and FWA use cases, and their comparison with implementations at FR1 or FR2 respectively. - The design of a complete FEM including a Digital Front End, a Radio Front End including antenna elements with the needed conversion stages and capable of handling at least 200 MHz channels.
+- A FEM design that covers in priority the FR3 frequency range.
+Only in the case of integration breakthroughs for supporting various bands through a single system, FR1 and even FR2 may be considered.
+In principle, research focusing solely on FR1 or above 24 GHz (i.e., FR2 or above) are not in scope of this work. - The characterisation and operational requirements of use cases that would most appropriately benefit from FR3 operations in the wireless domain, for both cellular use cases and FWA use cases, and their comparison with implementations at FR1 or FR2 respectively. - The design of a complete FEM including a Digital Front End, a Radio Front End including antenna elements with the needed conversion stages and capable of handling at least 200 MHz channels.
 It enables high throughput/capacity fronthaul with performance capabilities close to those defined by the ITU 2030 Framework (ITU-R Recommendation M.2160-0) for peak data rates, user data rates and spectrum efficiency whilst enabling 50% energy savings of the transmission for a comparable bit rate conveyed by a 5G system. - Smart integration of a multiplicity of heterogeneous technologies and modules with low loss characteristics at RF, digital, power levels and related packaging, leveraging Chip JU developments as appropriate notably for ultra-high transmit power/system Core technologies needed to develop high power/ high gain/low noise transceivers together with their coupling with CMOS/digital technology and enabling SoC implementation.
 Optical technologies may be in scope if compatible with an efficient FEM design and implementation, and further transfer towards Chip JU Pilot lines.